tacool/dataCleanFinal/CodeBook.md

 Tidying and filtering

-The final datasets were compiled by running the script: messy2tidy.R
+The final datasets were compiled by running the script: run_analysis.R

 The script uses the R libraries "dyplr" and "tidyr"